openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Overview

 This specification defines new endpoints as well as additional parameters to existing OAuth 2.0 endpoints required to implement the protocol outlined in the previous section.
 It also introduces a new authorization details type according to [@!I-D.ietf-oauth-rar] to convey the details about the credentials the Wallet wants to obtain.
-Aspects not defined in this specification are expected to follow [@!RFC6749]. it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks.
+Aspects not defined in this specification are expected to follow [@!RFC6749].
+It is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks.

 ToDo: introduce RAR before this authorization endpoint description.

-There are the following new endpoints:
+Newly defined endpoints are the following:

-* Issuance Initiation Endpoint: An endpoint exposed by the Wallet that allows an issuer to initiate the issuance flow
+* Issuance Initiation Endpoint: An endpoint exposed by the Wallet that allows an issuer to initiate the issuance flow.
-* Credential Endpoint: this is an OAuth 2.0-protected API used to issue verifiable credentials
+* Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Issuer and used to issue verifiable credentials.
-* Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable credentials
+* Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable credentials.

-The following endpoints are extended:
+Existing OAuth 2.0 mechanisms are extended as following:

 * Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its issuance initiation endpoint.
 * Server Metadata: New metadata parameters are added to allow the client to determine what types of verifiable credentials a particular OAuth 2.0 Authorization Server is able to issue along with additional information about formats and prerequisites.